-In this guide we will share with you the 3 Malta top hostels (including swimming pool, Jacuzzi and SPA) and a few more insider tips.
+In this guide we will share with you the 3 Malta top hostels (including swimming pool, Jacuzzi and SPA) and discuss the best part of Malta to stay in.
 We have traveled here and found a few tips and places we encourage you to add to your backpacking Malta.

 Average price for a bed: A bed in a dorm can be as cheap as 10€ up to 18€.
 This is a rough average to give you an idea.
 Prices always depend on season and holidays.
-Please always check exact rates on Hostelworld.com or Booking.com.
+Please always check exact rates on Hostelworld.com.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.

 Malta Tourism Tax: Travelers in Malta pay € 0.50 city tax per person per night.
 This tax is usually not included in the price.

 Rent a car: Malta has three islands.
 I recommend to visit all three of them, especially Comino Island for the Blue Lagoon.
 For the main island I highly recommend renting a car.
 It is cheap and much faster than public transport.
 In Malta you drive on the left-side of the road.
 Check more tips on how to get around below.

 Where to stay in Malta – the towns: You are most likely considering staying in Valetta, St Julians or Sliema.
 Actually, you can walk from Sliema to St Julians, it is just 10 minutes.
 Valetta is the oldest part with all the walls and museums.
 Most hostels are located in St Julians and Sliema; and this is where to stay in Malta to have fun.
 There is more bars and restaurants I personally enjoyed more.